IvanDLar/MOVU-Docs/wiki/User Stories.md

   - AC - Auth Clients
 - VA023 - When entering an email or password that's in Firebase, the user should log in.
   - AC - Auth Clients
+- VA024 - When a user is logged in, the navbar should change to display the user data and functionalities
+  - HP - Home Page

 **Priority**: Very High